Android released a new security patch for January

 (We suggest: Sony announces creation of electric vehicle unit)

-“The most serious of these problems is a high security vulnerability in the execution time Android that could allow a local attacker to bypass memory restrictions to gain access to additional permissions, “explains Android.
+“The most serious of these problems is a high security vulnerability in the Android runtime that could allow a local attacker to bypass memory constraints to gain access to additional permissions, “explains Android.

-“The exploitation of many problems in Android is hampered by improvements in the latest versions of the Android platform.
-We recommend that all users update to the latest version whenever possible,” they add.
+“The exploitation of many problems in Android it is hampered by improvements in the latest versions of the Android platform.
+We recommend that all users update to the latest version whenever possible, “they add.

 (Also: Goodbye to BlackBerry!
 These are the devices that stop working)